relaycorp/awala-cogrpc-jvm/api-docs.md

 ## Install

-This package can be retrieved from [JCenter](https://bintray.com/relaycorp/maven/tech.relaycorp.cogrpc).
+This package can be retrieved from [Maven Central](https://central.sonatype.com/artifact/tech.relaycorp/cogrpc).
 For example, using the Gradle Groovy DSL:

 ```
 implementation 'tech.relaycorp:cogrpc:1.1.6'